Table of Contents

-Transifex helps you manage translations of your apps, website, documents, and more.
+Transifex helps you manage translations of your apps, websites, documents, and more.

 After you sign up for a Transifex account, you'll be asked to create an organization.
-This organization will be the home for all the projects you'll translate with Transifex, along with the people involved in the process.
-As the person who created the organization, you'll be designated as one of its Administrators.
+This organization will be the home for all the projects you'll translate with Transifex and the people involved in the process.
+As the person who created the organization, you'll be designated one of its Administrators.

-Only one organization per user is allowed.
-If you would like to create a new organization with the same username, please contact us.
+📝 Note: Only one organization per user is allowed.
+If you would like to create a new organization with the same username, please get in touch with us.

 Each Transifex organization is organized around projects and resources.
-Before we dive into how you can create a project or add content for translation, let's walk through what resources and projects are.
+Before diving into how you can create a project or add content for translation, let's discuss what resources and projects are.

 Resources are content you're translating along with their corresponding translations.
 Let's say you're translating a file named file.po (the source file) from English into French and German.
 When you upload file.po to Transifex, Transifex will automatically create two new files for you – file_fr.po and file_de.po.
 These new translation files will hold your French and German translations, respectively.
 Together, the three files form a single resource in Transifex.